Homeopathy: Regulation

 Homeopathic remedies are regulated as natural health products in Canada.
 Ontario became the first province in the country to regulate the practice of homeopathy, a move that was widely criticized by scientists and doctors.
 Health Canada requires all products to have a licence before being sold and applicants have to submit evidence on "the safety, efficacy and quality of a homeopathic medicine".
-In 2015 the Canadian Broadcasting Corporation tested the system by applying for and then receiving a government approved licence for a made-up drug aimed at kids.
+In 2015 the Canadian Broadcasting Corporation tested the system by applying for and then receiving a government approved licence for a made-up drug aimed at children.

 In Australia, the sale of homeopathic products is regulated by the Therapeutic Goods Administration.
 In 2015, the National Health and Medical Research Council of Australia concluded that there is "no reliable evidence that homeopathy is effective and should not be used to treat health conditions that are chronic, serious, or could become serious".
 They recommended anyone considering using homeopathy should first get advice from a registered health practitioner.
 A 2017 review into Pharmacy Remuneration and Regulation recommended that products be banned from pharmacies; while noting the concerns the government did not adopt the recommendation.
 In New Zealand there are no regulations specific to homeopathy and the New Zealand Medical Association does not oppose the use of homeopathy, a stance that has been called unethical by some doctors.
+In September 2024 the government agreed a policy on the future of natural health products.